Expensify/slate/source/index.html.md

 }
 ```

 Lets you get specific information about listed policies.
-At this time, only category, report field, tag, and tax information is supported.

 - `inputSettings`